tech-university-india/BackendEvaluation/Evaluation2.md

     }]
     ```

-3. Update API to update company ceo name or address.
+3. Update API to update company name or ceo name.
 Name the API as per standard REST API conventions and methods.
 Decide what should be the correct output for the API.

 Tech Stack:
 Express, postgres, sequelize